intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 # Save the Keras model definition to JSON
 model_json = keras_model.to_json()
-def_path = "/tmp/lenet.json"
+path = "/tmp/lenet.json"
 with open(def_path, "w") as json_file:
     json_file.write(model_json)

 # Load the JSON file to a BigDL model
 from bigdl.nn.layer import *
-bigdl_model = Model.load_keras(def_path=def_path)
+bigdl_model = Model.load_keras(json_path=path)
 ```
-After loading the model into BigDL, you can train it with MNIST dataset.
+After loading the model into BigDL, you can train it with the MNIST dataset.
 See [here](../../../pyspark/bigdl/examples/keras/mnist_cnn.py) for the full example code which includes the training and validation after model loading.
 After 12 epochs, accuracy >97% can be achieved.

 You can find several more examples [here](../../../pyspark/bigdl/examples/keras/) to get familiar with loading a Keras model into BigDL.

 ### **Limitations**
 We have tested the model loading functionality with several standard [Keras applications](https://faroit.github.io/keras-docs/1.2.2/applications/) and [examples](https://github.com/fchollet/keras/tree/1.2.2/examples).

 However, there still exist some arguments for Keras layers that are not supported in BigDL for now.
-Also we haven't supported self-defined Keras layers, but one can still define your customized layer converter and weight converter method for new layers if you wish.
+Also, we haven't supported self-defined Keras layers, but one can still define your customized layer converter and weight converter method for new layers if you wish.

 In our future work, we will continue to add functionality and better support running Keras on BigDL.